Not-Baguette/WS2P/README.md

 Should also be running either `Chrome`, `chromium browsers (I.e. Cromite)` or `Firefox` but other browsers should be easy to integrate

 ### Requirements (For running via source code)
-For requirements, it should work with python 3.9 (theoritically) or up, but 3.12.0 is used for development. you can check [requirements.txt](https://github.com/Not-Baguette/WS2P/blob/main/requirements.txt) for required packages.
+For requirements, it should work with python 3.11 or up, but 3.12.0 is used for development. you can check [requirements.txt](https://github.com/Not-Baguette/WS2P/blob/main/requirements.txt) for required packages.

 ### Source Code
 - Install python from [the Official site](https://www.python.org/)